 The cap was set to expire in 2018, but Rachel Notley’s NDP quietly eliminated the expiry date in a decision made behind closed doors without any legislative debate whatsoever.
 Adding insult to injury, the NDP government also added people with certain TMJ (jaw joint) and psychological injuries to the list of car crash victims subject to an insurance compensation cap.
 Considering that the NDP vocally opposed the cap when their PC predecessors introduced it, Nötley Crüe’s decision to favor the multi-billion dollar insurance industry over vulnerable victims smacks of rank hypocrisy.
 McCourt Law Offices urges our Alberta government to review and repeal this unjust, unnecessary, unconservative injury cap, restoring full and fair compensation to innocent injured auto accident victims.
-Click here to read our position paper provided to the Prentice PCs 10 years post-cap, and here to read our email to Premier Kenney’s UCP MLAs 5 years later.
+Click here to read our position paper provided to Premier Prentice’s PCs 10 years post-cap, and here to read our email to Premier Kenney’s UCP MLAs 5 years later.

 At McCourt Law Offices, we pledge to fight for our clients' rights to full and fair compensation.
 Call us today for a free initial consultation.